How to Use Bank Rules in QuickBooks Online

 To create a rule, you’ll need to fill in the boxes.

-1. Rule name = this is the name that will be used to sort your list alphabetically.
-This is just for you.
+1. Rule name: This is the name that will be used to sort your list alphabetically.
+It is just for you.

-2. For = does this apply for money going into OR out of your bank account(s)?
+2. For: Does this apply to money going into OR out of your bank account(s)?

-4. When a transaction meets [ ] conditions.
-I change this to say “any” and not “all”.
+4. When a transaction meets [ ] conditions: I change this to “any” or “all”.

-5. Drop down lines, I click on “add line”, I have the first field say “bank text”, the second field say “contains” and then for the bank field I copy and paste the bank text from the downloaded data.
+1. Drop down lines: I click on “add line”, I have the first field say “Bank text”, the second field say “Contains” and then for the last field I copy and paste the bank text from the downloaded data.

-6. Transaction type = what is this?
+5. Transaction type: What is this?
 Is this an expense?
 A transfer?
 Pick whatever applies.

-You’ll notice that the $200 deposit isn’t renamed and the account isn’t updated.
-This is because the rule you just created ONLY applies to money out and not to money in.
+You’ll notice that the $200 deposit isn’t renamed, and the account isn’t updated.
+This is because the rule you just created ONLY applies to money out.

 NOTE: QuickBooks runs bank rules sequentially.
 This can cause some rules to “override” others.
-If you notice some of your rules not running click on the Rules tab on the Banking screen and you can change the order that your rules run:
+If you notice some of your rules not running, click on the Rules tab on the Banking screen and change the order that your rules run:

 Bank rule number in QuickBooks Online